Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Introduction

 \section{Introduction}

 Many natural systems give rise to discrete sets of events in time and space.
-Slipping tectonic plates produce a sequence of shocks along the plate boundary.
-Galaxies appear as clustered speckles of light in astronomical surveys.
-Social networks produce time-stamped messages with text and images.
-In all of these examples, observed events tend to cluster together: earthquake aftershocks are spatially and temporally localized, galaxies are pulled together by gravity, and world events give rise to groups of related messages.
+Biological neurons communicate with one another via sequences of spikes.
+Social network users share time-stamped messages with text, images, and other metadata.
+A fundamental challenge is to develop statistical models and inference algorithms that can provide insight into such systems and enable accurate predictions of future events.

+Poisson processes are clearly suited to this task~\citep{kingman1992poisson}.
+However, real systems may not obey the strict independence assumptions these models impose.
+In a Poisson process, the number of events in one interval of time is independent of the number of events in nearby but non-overlapping intervals.
+This assumption is often violated in practice.

+Consider a simple model of a bursty neuron~\citep{krahe2004burst}.
+Suppose the neuron typically fires action potentials (spikes) at a low rate of~$\lambda_0=2$ spikes/second, and in this regime it may be well modeled as a homogenous Poisson process.
+However, suppose that every so often the neuron emits bursts of around $w=5$ action potentials in the span of a few hundred milliseconds.
+If 3 spikes are measured in a 100ms window of time, it is likely that the neuron is in the middle of a burst so we would expect to see more spikes in the following 100ms as well.

+While these dependencies across disjoint intervals defy the basic assumptions of a Poisson process, the neural spike times may still be well modeled as \textit{conditionally} Poisson.
+For example, suppose we know there are~$L$ bursts that occur at times~$\{m_l\}_{l=1}^L \subset [0, T]$.
+Then the spike times might be modeled as an inhomogeneous Poisson process with conditional intensity~\citep{Daley2003},

+where $\cN(t; \mu, \sigma^2)$ denotes the Gaussian density function with mean $\mu$ and variance $\sigma^2$.
+According to this model, weighted Gaussian \textit{impulse responses} are superimposed on top of the constant background rate to produce bursts of spikes, clustered together in time.

 \glsresetall \Glspl{NSP}~\citep{Neyman1958} are point processes that capture this clustering property.
+In an \gls{NSP}, the cluster centers (the burst times in our example) are treated as latent variables.
+Conditioned on these latent variables, the observed events follow an inhomogeneous Poisson process.
+Marginalizing over the latent variables induces dependencies across intervals that could not be captured with a simple Poisson process.

+The Neyman-Scott process follows a simple generative model.
 First, a set of \textit{latent events} is drawn from a Poisson process.
-Then, each latent event adds an \textit{impulse response} to the intensity function of another Poisson process, which produces the set of \textit{observed events}.
-For example, a latent event might represent the location of a galaxy and its size, shape, age, etc., and the impulse response determines the distribution over the location, size, and type of the stars in that galaxy, which are the observed events.
+Then, each latent event adds an impulse response to the intensity function of another Poisson process, which produces the set of \textit{observed events}.
 If the impulse responses are localized in time and space, then each latent event produces a cluster of observed events.
+The Neyman-Scott process is a type of \textit{doubly stochastic} point process (a.k.a.
+Cox process) since the intensity itself is a stochastic process.